It's been an arduous journey.

 I started sanding out the rest of the fender and found additional damage:

-Honestly, I thought it was going to be more severe, but it turned out that someone had put on some lumpy filler and simply didn't sand it.
+Honestly, I thought it was going to be more severe, but it turned out that someone had put on a lump of filler and simply didn't sand it.
 When I sanded it out it came out nearly flat and wasn't very thick.
 I just put on a thin layer of glazing putty and primered it:

 Can't complain about that.